Manuka (Leptospermum scoparium), Ravensara (Ravensara aromatica) and Melissa (Melissa officinalis) with 10% food-grade

-Manuka is similar to Tea Tree oil, but much less medicinal in aroma.
+Manuka is similar to Tea Tree oil, but is much less medicinal in aroma.
 It is also thought that Manuka is more effective than Tea Tree against gram positive bacteria.

 For specific information about fever blisters/cold sores, click here and scroll down.

 The oils in this blend are known to kill the virus that causes fever blisters, also known as cold sores.

 Fever blisters/cold sores are not the same as canker sores/mouth ulcers.
 Click here and scroll down for information about canker sores/mouth ulcers.

-Apply a drop of FEVER BLISTER blend as soon as the cold sore, or fever blister begins, and repeat 5-10 times a day.
-This blend is minimally diluted - may need to more dilution.
+Apply a drop of FEVER BLISTER blend as soon as the cold sore or fever blister begins, and repeat 5-10 times a day.
+This blend is a 10% dilution - may need to more dilution.

 1. I have used a myriad of different natural remedies for fever blisters over the years, but Linda's Fever Blister is the best thing I've ever tried